 Department for Education, Children and Young People staff can access the Employee Assistance Program, Newport & Wildman, by phone on 1800 650 204 or by email at firstname.lastname@example.org

-The Tasmanian Government has provided additional resources to the Sexual Assault Support Service (SASS) and Laurel House to provide support to those affected by child sexual abuse of institutional child sexual abuse in Tasmania or Tasmanian State Service employees affected.
+The Tasmanian Government has provided additional resources to the Sexual Assault Support Service (SASS) and Laurel House to provide support to victim-survivors of institutional child sexual abuse in Tasmania or Tasmanian State Service employees affected.